Paragon 120v Kilns

 Top Load and Front Load

-- Many of these Paragon kilns will fire hot enough for ceramics, as well as clay and glaze, but some will not and are best used for enameling, glass, jewelry, china painting and firing overglazes.
+- Many of these Paragon kilns will fire hot enough for ceramics, as well as glaze and clay, but some will not and are best used for enameling, glass, jewelry, china painting and firing overglazes.

 ParagonTop Load Kilns